DeFiNizam/DeFiNizam/README.md

-# 🚀 Open-Source AI with NizamNode!🤖🔥
+# 🚀 Open-Source AI with DeFiNizam!🤖🔥

 ## 👋 Who Am I?
 Hey there!
 I'm **Nizam**, an open-source AI enthusiast, developer, and contributor.
 My mission?
 To advance artificial intelligence by building innovative, accessible, and ethical AI tools for everyone. 💡💻